EARL KATHAN, GUNSMITH

 While we worked, we talked a great deal about materials, technique, heat, quenching, welding, casting, tools, fire building, forgotten formulas, metallurgy, and more.

 With my head spinning at the end of each day I put pen to paper to remember the things that would surely get lost.
 Not so much the things I saw or did with my hands but the quick little conversations in between the lessons telling the differences between the materials used today from the materials used during the 17th century and the difference in technique used.

 Thanks again to Jeff for sharing his valuable knowledge to others, his beautiful wife, Louise who always cares for me like family when I'm there and to the Acworth Community Charitable Trust for making this all possible for me.

 Forging the cock of a flintlock mechanism is a long process with many steps.
 Check out the "string cheese graining" in the center photo here.
 A strong characteristic of wrought iron.

-The cock is cut off and the shaping process is continued until you have the roughed product at the right.
+The cock is cut off and the shaping process is continued until you have the roughed product.
 The cock will then be filed, polished and engraved to finish.